-It is added: &#8220;It is by the Holy Spirit whom He sends on the part of His Father.&#8221; This is not according to the truth.
-Jesus has sent this Comforter who shall abide for ever with the Church, as also it may be said that the Father has sent Him in Christ&#8217;s name.
+It is added: "It is by the Holy Spirit whom He sends on the part of His Father."
+This is not according to the truth.
+Jesus has sent this Comforter who shall abide for ever with the Church, as also it may be said that the Father has sent Him in Christ's name.
 As to what concerns the Holy Spirit, one finds thus, at the bottom of all the system of the Free Church, an unbelief and ignorance, involuntary no doubt, but not the less real.

-Again: &#8220;He will return to put his own in possession of eternal life.&#8221; One may, it is true, speak of eternal life to designate the power of the glory*;* but, met with thus by itself here, this expression only adds a little more vagueness to all the rest.
-The word of God teaches us and repeats to us that he who believes in the Son has eternal life;.
+Again: "He will return to put his own in possession of eternal life."
+One may, it is true, speak of eternal life to designate the power of the glory; but, met with thus by itself here, this expression only adds a little more vagueness to all the rest.
+The word of God teaches us and repeats to us that he who believes in the Son HAS eternal life.

 The work of redemption and the work of life are, alas! carefully lessened in this confession of faith.
 It is defective enough to be false, for a defective faith established as a rule is false.
 It is besides positively false in many of its assertions.